 \section{Analogue of the Galois Theory for purely inseparable finite field extensions}

+The results presented in this section were originally proved in \cite{AnGaloisTh-NORMAL-Fields}.
+We include them here for the sake of completeness.
 In this section, $K$ is a field of characteristic $p$ and $L/K$ is a purely inseparable finite field extension.
 Theorem \ref{C24Mar25} provides an explicit description of the algebra of differential operators $\CD (L/K)$.
-Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions that establishes a bijection between subfields and the algebras of differential operators.
-All the results of this section are proven in \cite{AnGaloisTh-NORMAL-Fields} and they are included for the sake of completeness.\\
+Theorem \ref{D24Mar25} is an analogue of the Galois Theory for purely inseparable field extensions.\\

 {\bf Description of the algebra of differential operators on a purely inseparable finite field extension.} Theorem \ref{C24Mar25} provides an explicit description of the algebra of differential operators $\CD (L/K)$ for a purely inseparable finite field extension $L/K$ in characteristic $p$.